tfesenko/Java-Modules-JPMS-CheatSheet/README.md

 Java Modules (JPMS) Cheat Sheet
 ========

-Project Jigsaw, The Java Platform Module System(JPMS), Modularity, JSR 277, JSR 376...
+Project Jigsaw, The Java Platform Module System (JPMS), Modularity, JSR 277, JSR 376...
 These are the names of one of the most significant features of Java 9.
 Modularity reduces the complexity of the system by providing:
 * Explicit dependencies
 * Clear interface
 * Strong encapsulation

 Modularity is also arguably one of the terrifying Java features of all times.
 Despite these numerous benefits, proper modules are still rare species in the Java world.

 The purpose of this cheat sheet is to show that modules in Java are friendly to us, developers, and easy to use.
+The [Module Declaration (module-info.java)](#module-declaration-module-infojava) section explains how to define modules.
 The [Module Path vs Class-Path](#module-path-vs-class-path) section will be helpful for people migrating existing non-modular applications to JPMS.
-The [Module Declaration (module-info.java)](#module-declaration-module-infojava) section explains how to define modules.

 Table of Contents
 -----------------